jadengong/devtrackr/LEARNING.md

   - How `Literal` enforces valid choices and automatically rejects bad inputs
   - Why filtering logic usually starts with the full dataset and then applies conditions step by step
 - Challenge:
-  - Needed to understand the difference between “optional param not provided” vs. “param provided with bad value”
+  - Needed to understand the difference between "optional param not provided" vs. "param provided with bad value"
 - Next:
   - Add basic tests with pytest to check `/time` and full task lifecycle